How to have a Debt Free Christmas.

 Consider starting a side hustle as a way to earn some extra money in addition to your current form of employment.
 A side hustle will be something you will do in your spare time.
 Save everything you earn from this job to be spent on Christmas.

 I know someone who started a Christmas lights hanging business and every penny goes towards their Christmas.
 I’ve always thought that was an excellent idea for a short term side hustle.
 If you are needing more ideas check out these side hustle ideas listed here.

 7. Sell the Clutter

-You can pick and choose which of these methods will help you best to save for Christmas each year.
-Or, use all 7 of them for an even less stressful Christmas.
+Choose a few of these methods to help you start saving for Christmas each year, or better yet, use all 7 of them for an even less stressful Christmas.
 The most important thing is that you have a plan and you implement it.

 How do you save for Christmas each year?